Installing using Docker¶

 PostgreSQL database setup¶

-The database is created by docker-compose.yml
+The database is created by docker-compose.yml, so these settings affect

 both Weblate and PostgreSQL containers.